New health directives to take effect in Sarpy, Cass Counties; 5 community spread cases reported

-If a 6-foot distance can’t be maintained, then businesses — including tattoo parlors, massage therapy businesses, barber shops and beauty and nail salons — must close.

-The order by the Sarpy/Cass Health Department will go into effect at 12:01 a.m.
-Tuesday and last until April 30, unless changed by officials.

-Parts of the order match directives issued in Douglas County and by Nebraska Gov. Pete Ricketts, prohibiting most gatherings of 10 or more people.
-That includes places like gyms and daycares as well as events such as weddings and funerals.
+Parts of the order match directives issued in Douglas County and by Nebraska Gov. Pete Ricketts that prohibit most gatherings of 10 or more people.
+That includes places like gyms and day cares as well as events such as weddings and funerals.

+“While we understand the hardship these restrictions put on dedicated, hardworking service professionals in our community, this is the right decision to help slow the spread of the virus,” said Sarpy County Board Chairman Don Kelly.
+“We highly encourage businesses to shut down as soon as possible, as we will begin enforcing this on Tuesday.”

 If a venue is subdivided by physical walls or “sufficient airspace,” each area may contain 10 people, the order states.